duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 What did the exploit achieve?
 >Unauthorized access to the Target 1 machine was achieved by using the unsecured ssh port identified on the vulnerable machine.
-Identification of vulnerable ports to potentially gain unauthorized access to the "Target 1" system.
+>Identification of vulnerable ports to potentially gain unauthorized access to the "Target 1" system.

 `ssh Michael@192.168.1.110`

 ![image](https://github.com/duffian/SIEM_SOC/blob/b1ad487330827e1fdd4a7fa298a8a63e6a605ca5/images/8_sshmichael.png)

-**Exploitation - WordPress Susceptible to Enumeration**
+***Exploitation - WordPress Susceptible to Enumeration***

-    - What tool or technique did you use to exploit the vulnerability?
+What tool or technique did you use to exploit the vulnerability?

-WPScan enumeration
+>WPScan enumeration

 `wpscan --url 192.168.1.110/wordpress -e u`

 ![image](https://github.com/duffian/SIEM_SOC/blob/0ec4844e2ccdd26a87831fc1e3ef47458b2cb65f/images/9_enumeration.png)
-    - What did the exploit achieve?
+What did the exploit achieve?

-Acquisition of usernames associated with IP addresses.
+>Acquisition of usernames and their associated IP addresses.

 ![image](https://github.com/duffian/SIEM_SOC/blob/0ec4844e2ccdd26a87831fc1e3ef47458b2cb65f/images/10_enum.png)

-**Exploitation - Weak User Password**
+***Exploitation - Weak User Password***

-    - What tool or technique did you use to exploit the vulnerability?
+What tool or technique did you use to exploit the vulnerability?

-Brute forcing passwords using hydra
+>Brute forcing passwords using hydra

 `$ hydra -l michael -t 4 -P /usr/share/wordlists/rockyou.txt 192.168.1.110 ssh`

-    - What did the exploit achieve?
+What did the exploit achieve?

-Discovered the login password for user “michael” allowing ssh access into Target 1 Machine
+>Discovered the login password for user “michael” allowing ssh access into Target 1 Machine

 ![image](https://github.com/duffian/SIEM_SOC/blob/a89a67f44005945181d2897d97e6466921eec59a/images/11_hydra.png)

-**Exploitation - No File Security**
+***Exploitation - No File Security***

-    - What tool or technique did you use to exploit the vulnerability?
+What tool or technique did you use to exploit the vulnerability?

-Simple directory exploration.
+>Simple directory exploration.

-    - What did the exploit achieve?
+What did the exploit achieve?

-Privelege escalation: login data granted root access to Target 1 mysql data.
+>Privelege escalation - login data granted root access to Target 1 mysql data

 `michael@target1:/var/www/html/wp-config.php`